jaspy2/jaspy/README.md

 # jaspy

 Jaspy is a set of tools to monitor a network of switches and routers with Prometheus.
-Spesifically it does:
+Spesifically it:

-* Discovers your network topology and stores it in a PostgreSQL database.
+* Discovers your network topology using SNMP and stores it in a PostgreSQL database.
-* Has a very efficient SNMP poller capable of polling easily a network of several thounsands of interface ports every 10 seconds.
+* Has a very efficient SNMP poller capable of polling easily a network of several thounsands of interface ports every 10 seconds with moderate CPU usage.
 * Exposes gathered metrics to Prometheus.
 * Offers a few simple command line tools to browse the database.
 * Offers a very simple browser based single screen topology viewer in a web browser using JavaScript.

-This allows you to:
+Jaspy allows you to:

 * Use Prometheus and Grafana to build dashboards of your network
-* Use Prometheus alerting pipeline to build alerts
+* Use Prometheus alerting pipeline to build alerts on errors, interface disconnects etc.
 * Answer complex metric queries using Prometheus query language.

 In order to use Jaspy you will need to have: